gnaudio/jabra-developer-docs/README.md

 Welcome to the source project for the new interactive Jabra Developer Docs [published at ...](), showing how to benefit from Jabra (Javascript) SDK's in softphone integrations etc.

 Nb.
 This project reflects experimental, unfinished work in progess (early ALPHA version).
 Use at your own risk.
+See [TODO list](TODO.md) for some of the things that we are working on.

 ## About this project